 How we think about the costs of injured workers is constantly evolving, but we will never be able to calculate the full cost of an on-the-job injury.
 The most straightforward ways to quantify injury costs can be classified as “direct costs”.
-They are measurable in terms of compensation dolled out to workers, and out of pocket pay for medical procedures necessary to help workers recover.
+They are measurable in terms of compensation dolled out to workers, and out-of-pocket payments for medical procedures necessary to help workers recover.
 For companies alone, the price of direct costs can be staggering.
 Liberty Mutual estimated that U.S. employers pay $60 billion each year between compensating injured workers and the families of killed laborers.
 Unfortunately, these costs will only continue to increase.
 Rapidly rising medicare costs, coupled with an aging workforce will raise both the risk and costs associated with injured workers.
 The Insurance Journal reported that “the number of workers aged 55 and over has nearly doubled since 2006.”
 With age, injuries become more complex, and hospitalizations last longer.
 As the retirement age is pushed later and later by income inequality, each injury will only cost more.

 But there’s more to it than meets the eye.
-Lurking under the visible costs are a slew of indirect hidden costs, both for the firms and for the workers.
+Lurking under the visible costs is a slew of indirect hidden costs, both for the firms and for the workers.
 When an injury occurs, a firm must scramble to recover.
 Workers are hired to fill the vacant spot of the injured worker, incurring retraining costs, hiring costs, and leaving the firm with a worker that is not nearly as experienced as the injured worker.
 Furthermore, the worksite can often be shut down for a safety investigation which can last up to six months long, costing an incalculable amount in productivity losses.
 Even more difficult to quantify is the negative press and damage to employee morale that occurs in the wake of any serious injury.

 Given the impossibility of quantifying things such as “employee morale”, very few studies focus on the economic effects of indirect losses.
 Nonetheless, indirect costs constitute a huge portion of the costs a company will bear after an injury.
 In fact, the American Society of Safety Professionals analyzed a litany of accidents and concluded that “indirect costs of injuries may be as high as 20 times the direct costs.”
 If this were the case, the true cost of accidents may far exceed $250 billion dollars, representing a ginormous impediment to economic growth.